StackmateNetwork/stackmate-core/src/bip392/README.md

 - Generate a mnemonic (on some hardware)
 - Write it down (on a seedplate? or in your head?)
-- Tag it with `bip392` or names of the scripts it is part of. (on the same seedplate or in your head.)
+- Tag it with `bip392` or names of the scripts it is part of. (next to your mnemonic)

 This mnemonic is now ready to take part in scripts.